kittykatattack/learningPixi/README.md

 around its center point.
 But remember: if you change a sprite's pivot point, you've also changed its x/y origin point.

+So, what's the difference between `anchor` and `pivot`?
+They're very similar! `anchor` shifts the origin point of the sprite's image texture, using a 0 to 1 normalized value.
+`pivot` shifts the origin of the sprite's x and y point, using pixel values.
+Which should you use?
+It's up to you.
+Just play around with both of them and see which you prefer.

 <a id='tileset'></a>
 Make a sprite from a tileset sub-image
 --------------------------------------